monojsaha/AgentMarketPlace/README.md

 # Agent API

-This repository contains a minimal serverless REST API built with AWS SAM.
-The API exposes two endpoints to list agents and retrieve a specific agent by id.
+This repository contains a small serverless REST API built with AWS SAM.
+The API now provides basic CRUD operations on agents stored in DynamoDB.
 A custom Lambda authorizer checks a dummy token before allowing access.

 ## Deployment